¡Obtenga asesoría en español! Llámenos hoy a (800) 222-4701

 • Hardware – The essential gear that makes a drum kit playable.
 Includes a kick (bass) pedal, snare stand, cymbal stands (including a hi-hat stand), tom holders and legs, and other items as needed.

-What is a Shell Pack?
+What Is a Shell Pack?

 A shell pack most often includes only the bass drum and the toms.
 Items such as the snare drum, the stands, and the pedals must be purchased separately.
 Shell packs are popular because most drummers have very specific preferences for the snare drum, pedals, and other hardware they use.

-How Many Toms are Enough?
+How Many Toms Are Enough?

 anatomy_of_a_drum